 Dividends-With respect to the payment of dividends, the Series A1 Preferred Stock, as well as the Series A Preferred Stock and Series D Preferred Stock, ranks senior to the Series L Preferred Stock and the Common Stock.
 The Series L Preferred Stock ranks senior to the Common Stock (except with respect to and only to the extent of the Initial Dividend) and junior to the Series A Preferred Stock, Series A Preferred Stock, Series D Preferred Stock and Common Stock (with respect to and only to the extent of the Initial Dividend).
-With respect to the distribution of amounts upon liquidation, dissolution or winding-up, the Series A1 Preferred Stock ranks on parity with the Series A Preferred Stock, Series D Preferred Stock and Series L Preferred Stock, to the extent of the Series L Preferred Stock Stated Value, and otherwise ranks senior to the Series L Preferred Stock and the Common Stock.
-With respect to the distribution of amounts upon liquidation, dissolution or winding-up, the Series L Preferred Stock ranks senior to the Common Stock, both (i) to the extent of the Series L Preferred Stock Stated Value and (ii) following payment to holders of the Common Stock of an amount equal to any unpaid Initial Dividend, to the extent of any accrued and unpaid dividends on the Series L Preferred Stock, on parity with the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, to the extent of the Series L Preferred Stock Stated Value and junior to the Series A1 Preferred Stock, Series A Preferred Stock, Series D Preferred Stock and Common Stock (to the extent of the Initial Dividend), in all instances with respect to any accrued and unpaid dividends on the Series L Preferred Stock.
+With respect to the distribution of amounts upon liquidation, dissolution or winding-up, the Series A Preferred Stock, Series D Preferred Stock, to the extent of the Series L Preferred Stock stated Value, and otherwise ranks senior to the Series L Preferred Stock and the Common Stock.
+With respect to the distribution of amounts upon liquidation, dissolution or winding-up, the Series L Preferred Stock ranks senior to the Series L Preferred Stock stated Value, and otherwise ranks senior to the Series L Preferred Stock and the Common Stock, both (i) to the extent of the Series L Preferred Stock Stated Value and (ii) following payment to holders of the Common Stock of an amount equal to any unpaid Initial Dividend, to the extent of any accrued and unpaid dividends on the Series L Preferred Stock, on parity with the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, to the extent of the Series L Preferred Stock stated Value and junior to the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, to the extent of the Series L Preferred Stock of an amount equal to any unpaid Initial Dividend, to the extent of any accrued and unpaid dividends on the Series L Preferred Stock, on parity with the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, to the extent of the Series L Preferred Stock Stated Value and junior to the Series A1